-The plans for new garden communities are being developed across Essex including Harlow and Gilston Garden Town, Tendring and Colchester Borders Garden Community and Uttlesford District Council garden communities in their local plan.
-The Association of South Essex Local Authorities (ASELA) is also developing a blueprint for new homes, jobs and infrastructure through a joint infrastructure and strategic plan, supported by a new prospectus.
+The plans for new garden communities are being developed across Essex including Chelmsford Garden Community, Harlow and Gilston Garden Town, Tendring and Colchester Borders Garden Community and Dunton Hills Garden Village.
+South Essex Local Authorities (SEC) have undertaken joint work on provision of new homes, jobs and infrastructure, this included a Strategic Place Partnership with Homes England, see here.

-A Garden Communities programme is being lead by the South Essex Local Enterprise Partnership (SELEP) supported by Essex and Kent Developers Group.
+The Building New Communities programme is now in its fifth year 2025-26, supported by the Essex Developers Group and other key sponsors.
 To-date, a series of events have been delivered by White Label including:

 Harlow and Gilston Garden Town